zalandoresearch/zalandoresearch.github.io/content/member/ingmar_s.md

     role = "Senior Research Scientist"

 +++
 Ingmar Schuster studied computer science and linguistics at the University of Tübingen.
 He turned to statistics and machine learning during his PhD on natural language semantics at Universität Leipzig.
-Ingmars research topics are Monte Carlo and variational approaches to integral approximation, Bayesian models and RKHS methods.
+Ingmars research topics are Deep Learning methods of sequence embedding and time series forecasting, Monte Carlo and variational approaches to integral approximation, Bayesian models and RKHS methods.
 Previously, he was a postdoc with Tim Sullivan and Christof Schütte at FU Berlin and before that with Christian Robert at Université Paris-Dauphine.